-The processor performs high-level call processing by executing programs stored in memory.
-This circuit pack monitors and controls port-to-port connections, provides status indications to users, and initiates the operations required to implement system features.
+The Processor executes high-level call processing from programs stored in memory, monitors and controls port-to-port connections, provides status indications to users, and initiates the operations required to implement system features.
 In addition, the processor provides the following:

-- •An interface to the System Access Terminal (SAT) that is used to manage the system - •An interface to a Station Message Detail Recording output device - •An asynchronous 212A serial channel interface that allows Remote Dial-up for system administration and dial-out for alarm reporting.
+- An interface to the System Access Terminal (SAT) that is used to manage the system - An interface to a Station Message Detail Recording (SMDR) output device - An asynchronous 212A serial channel interface that allows Remote Dial-up for system administration and maintenance in addition to dial-out for alarm reporting - A tape drive interface that controls the direct data transfer between the memory circuit and the tape drive - A maintenance circuit that provides alarm LEDs for system status, monitors and controls processor circuit conditions, and originates alarms.